Aleksandr Gorovets: Last flight

-On 6 June 1943, the second day of the Battle of Kursk, deputy squadron commander Gorovets was flying in a squadron of La-5 aircraft on return from a patrol when a large group of German Ju-87 dive bombers approached the front line of Soviet Forces.
+On 6 July 1943, the second day of the Battle of Kursk, deputy squadron commander Gorovets was flying in a squadron of La-5 aircraft on return from a patrol when a large group of German Ju 87 dive bombers approached the front line of Soviet Forces.
 Gorovets was the only member of his squadron who did not return to the airbase after the aerial engagement.

 According to the official Soviet explanation of events, Gorovets broke away from his squadron, possibly due to radio failure on his plane, and shot down as many enemy aircraft as he could possibly.
-He then proceeded to shoot down eight Ju-87s and then rammed another before he was shot down by four German FW-190 fighters when he tried to return to his base.
+He then proceeded to shoot down eight Ju 87s and then rammed another before he was shot down by four German Fw 190 fighters when he tried to return to his base.
 Gorovets then attempted to jump out of his stricken plane and pulled the cord of his parachute but was killed in the impact of the crash before he had a chance.
 The official version of events was supported by the testimony of ground troops in the area, the discovery of the wreckages of nine German planes, and the recovery of the remains of Gorovets in 1957.

 However, other accounts of what when down on 6 July 1943 contradict the official version of events.
-One accounts state that Soviet pilots shot down five Ju-87, three Bf-109, and one Hs-126 in that engagement.
-The 8th Guards Fighter Aviation Division, which contained the 88th Guards Fighter Aviation Regiment, credited over a dozen shootdowns of Ju-87's to its pilots, while the Luftwaffe listed the loss of 10 Ju-87's in the area that day.
+One accounts state that Soviet pilots shot down five Ju 87, three Bf 109, and one Hs 126 in that engagement.
+The 8th Guards Fighter Aviation Division, which contained the 88th Guards Fighter Aviation Regiment, credited over a dozen shootdowns of Ju 87s to its pilots, while the Luftwaffe listed the loss of 10 Ju 87s in the area that day.
 Testimony of the captured German pilots also did not completely correspond to Soviet claims.